Download Itinerary

 There will be a chance for a photo opportunity of the magnificent Istana Nurul Iman, the Sultan's Royal Palace for his first wife, and also the largest residential palace in the world.

-We fly to Kota Kinabalu, the main city in the Malaysian state of Sabah later this afternoon.
-Time permitting, upon arrival we will have a brief city sightseeing drive tour including a visit to the excellent State Museum.
+Later this afternoon we fly back to Borneo and Kota Kinabalu, the main city in the Malaysian state of Sabah.
+Time-permitting we will have a brief city sightseeing drive tour including a visit to the excellent State Museum.

 Overnight in Kota Kinabalu.

-Day 10 Kota Kinabalu - Mt Kinabalu - Poring - Kota Kinabalu
+Day 10 Kota Kinabalu: Mt Kinabalu & Poring

 Today we drive through paddy-fields and Dusun villages, over the ridges of the Crocker Range to the foothills of the 1500 m / 5,000 foot high Mt.
 Kinabalu.
 We arrive at the park headquarters at the Kundasang Visitor Centre and Mountain Garden, home to some of the 24 species of flowering rhododendrons, 10 species of carnivorous pitcher plants, an estimated 1,400 species of orchids, over 600 species of ferns, and more than 40 species of oak trees and over 300 species of birds.